isomerpages/moe-bendemeersec/_student-development/CCA/Girl Guides.md

 of the world.
 We want our girls to be courageous, have confidence and character to shine in our world by serving others from the heart.
-Being a member of the World Association of Girl Guides and Girl Scouts (WAGGGS), Bendemeer guides have opportunities to be involved in local and international communities.</p>
+Being a member of the World Association of Girl Guides and Girl Scouts (WAGGGS), Bendemeer guides have opportunities to be involved in local and international communities.
-<p>Through numerous adventures and courses, we equip girls to be self- assured
-and empower them with the necessary life skills to embrace the world and build life-long friendships along the way.</p>
+Through numerous adventures and courses, we equip girls to be self- assured and empower them with the necessary life skills to embrace the world and build life-long friendships along the way.</p>
 <h4><strong>Our Signature Programmes and Activities</strong></h4>